foundersandcoders/coursebook/src/course/syllabus/pre-apprenticeship/projects/project.md

 These projects are designed to help you revise the fundamentals you have learnt during the first 9 weeks of the course.
 We recommend you pick one that involves something you are uncomfortable with.
 For example if you struggled using fetch and promises then pick a project that will force you to practice that.

-All projects should have their source code hosted on GitHub and be published to GitHub Pages to make code review easier.
+## Technical requirements

+- Configure dev tooling:
+  - [ ] Prettier formatting
+  - [ ] ESLint linting
+  - [ ] Live-reloading local dev server
+- Publish code to GitHub
+- Deploy app to GitHub Pages

 ## Project options